qendev/waether/README.md

 # I got to integrate the relevant weather endpoints to the simple ui.
 # I also used the Dexter Library for the permissions.
 # For the network call to the remote server ,i used retrofit.
+# Used viewBinding for accessing views in the layouts.